Implementing a unified solver for nonlinearly constrained optimization: Conclusion and future developments

 \section{Conclusion and future developments}

-We have introduced an abstract framework for unifying nonlinearly constrained nonconvex optimization based on four ingredients common to most methods: a constraint relaxation strategy, a subproblem, a globalization strategy, and a globalization mechanism.
-We have shown that our abstract framework provides a unified view of most state-of-the-art solvers, as well as common notation and abstractions for the unified description of well-known optimization strategies.

-We then presented Uno, a C\texttt{++} implementation of the abstract framework.
+We have introduced an abstract framework for unifying nonlinearly constrained optimization with eight key ingredients common to most methods.
+We have shown that our abstract framework provides common notation and abstractions for the unified description of well-known optimization strategies.
+We then presented Uno, a C\texttt{++} implementation of the unifying framework.
 A modular solver, Uno provides efficient implementations of off-the-shelf strategies and facilitates the development of new algorithmic ideas by making building blocks and abstractions readily available.
-In particular, newly developed strategies (e.g., a new type of line search) can be immediately deployed and tested within a wide range of strategy combinations.
-Entirely novel strategy combinations (such as a trust-region $\ell_1$-merit S$\ell_1$QP method) can be generated on the fly with no programming effort and tested against more traditional approaches for a given instance.
-We believe that Uno has the potential to serve as an experimentation laboratory for the optimization community and accelerate research in nonconvex optimization.
+In particular, newly developed strategies (e.g., a new globalization strategy) can be immediately deployed and tested within a wide range of strategy combinations.
+Strategy combinations that do not exist as software implementations can be generated on the fly with no programming effort and tested on a given instance.
+We believe that Uno has the potential to serve as an experimentation laboratory for the optimization community and accelerate research in nonlinearly constrained optimization.